revir/revir.github.io/source/_posts/Just-got-a-big-donation-from-an-admirable-man-for-my-opensource-projects.md

 ![screenshot](https://i.imgur.com/Frvt1lS.png)

 That's really huge to me.
 Not just for the amount of money, but also for someone's appreciation, especially from a man who is so influential and admirable in the open-source society.
 I don't really know him, in fact I just googled him when I saw this.
+(I am a totally newbie in the modern world.)

-I found out that He is someone really dedicated to educational purpose.
+I found out that [He is someone really dedicated to educational purpose](https://www.dr-chuck.com).

 He is working on the open-source project of [Sakai Collaboration and Learning Environment](https://github.com/sakaiproject).
 He has been teaching online since a long time ago and do it for free!